matthieudelaro/nvidia-docker-wiki/Using-nvidia-docker.md

 ## Running it locally

 #### With the NVIDIA Docker plugin
-If the `nvidia-docker-plugin` is installed on your host and running locally then, no additional step is needed. `nvidia-docker` will perform what is necessary by querying the plugin when NVIDIA containers need to be launched.
+If the `nvidia-docker-plugin` is installed on your host and running locally, no additional step is needed. `nvidia-docker` will perform what is necessary by querying the plugin when containers using NVIDIA GPUs need to be launched.

 #### Standalone version

-If you want to rely solely on `nvidia-docker` to run your containers, you will initially need to setup NVIDIA driver volumes on your local machine.
+If you want to rely solely on `nvidia-docker` to run your containers, you will initially need to setup the NVIDIA driver volumes on your local machine.
 In order to do that, `nvidia-docker` provides an additional `setup` command to `docker volume`.
 This is a one-time setup as long as the NVIDIA driver doesn't change.
 This operation requires root privileges.